Honors Program

-The College of Public Health offers honors students several ways through which they can distinguish themselves, including designation as an honors student, Graduation with Honors in Public Health, undergraduate research, and graduation with distinction.
+The College of Public Health offers honors students several ways through which they can distinguish themselves, including designation as an honors student, Graduation with Honors in Public Health, and Graduation with Honors Research Distinction in Public Health.

-By challenging themselves with advanced levels of study and enrichment programs, honors students can use of their creative abilities and develop a sustaining interest in advanced education and research.
+By challenging themselves with advanced levels of study and enrichment programs, honors students use their creative abilities and develop a sustaining interest in advanced education and research.

 Applying to the Public Health honors program

-Students directly admitted to the university honors program do not need to fill out the honors application, but they do need to complete an honors contract with a College of Public Health academic advisor.
+Incoming first-year students directly admitted to the university Honors Program do not need to fill out the honors application, but they do need to complete an honors contract with a College of Public Health academic advisor.

 Program requirements and honors contract

 After students are admitted to the honors program in Public Health, they are required to meet with a College of Public Health academic advisor to complete the honors contract.
-The contract includes a list of courses that students will complete as part of the honors program as well as a preliminary selection of an honors capstone Experience.
-Download the honors checklist.
+The contract includes a list of courses that students will complete as part of the honors program as well as a preliminary selection of an honors capstone experience.

 Maintaining honors status